Nutrition and Dietetics

 Where we see you

 We assess, treat and diagnose patients with acute needs at Stoke Mandeville Hospital and Wycombe Hospital.
-We see patients on hospital wards who are staying as inpatients, as well as those who have outpatient appointments.
+We see patients on hospital wards who are staying as inpatients, who are receiving care in our Cancer Care Unit and those who have outpatient appointments.

-We also work in the community in GP clinics, health centres, community hospitals, care homes, nursing homes and patients’ own homes.
+We also work in the community in GP clinics, health centres, community hospitals, (including Amersham and Buckingham Hospitals), care homes, nursing homes and patients’ own homes.